We may receive compensation when you click on links to products from our partners.

 Breaking into your chosen industry is not easy in today’s current economic climate but getting your foot on the construction career ladder may be easier than you think.
-Here are four steps to kick starting your career in the construction industry.
+Here are four steps to kick-starting

 Having a CV that is bursting with work experience can increase your chances of getting to the interview stage.
-If you are unemployed and feeling frustrated with your job search, try and find a few work experience opportunities that will enhance your CV.
-Use your time wisely to build up your experience an gain valuable insights into your chosen industry.
+If you are unemployed and feeling frustrated with your job search, try and find a few work experience opportunities that will enhance your cv.
+Use your time wisely to build up your experience and gain valuable insights into your chosen industry.
 Work experience is often easy to find but you may struggle to find an abundance of paid opportunities.

-Tailor your CV
+Tailor your cv

-Rather than sending a standard CV to various companies, take the time to study each individual job role and tailor your application to complement it.
+Rather than sending a standard cv to various companies, take the time to study each individual job role and tailor your application to complement it.
 The company in question will not notice if you haven’t researched the company so make sure your application is well thought through.

 Decide on your Preferred Sector